yWorks/yfiles-1.x-asp.net-mvc/docs/Overview.md

 The created WebAPI serves data to the active client but can also be used by any other type of client.
 That is, you can bind a Java or .Net desktop client to it, there is nothing particularly browser-oriented about the WebAPI.
 It serves XML, JSON or other serialization types in function of what is requested.

-The WebAPI can be hosted separately from the page-serving server but you should be aware in this case of default security mechanisms in place which typically prevent so-called cross-site scripting  ([XSS](https://en.wikipedia.org/wiki/Cross-site_scripting)) and cross-origin resource sharing  ()[CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).
+The WebAPI can be hosted separately from the page-serving server but you should be aware in this case of default security mechanisms in place which typically prevent so-called cross-site scripting  ([XSS](https://en.wikipedia.org/wiki/Cross-site_scripting)) and cross-origin resource sharing  ([CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).

 The data in our case are just some pseudo-random bits but in a real-world scenario you would put some data access layer underneath the WebAPI.
 This could be an ORM (Entity Framework or Hibernate e.g.) or access to another internal service.
 In addition, one would normally also have an authentication mechanism in place prior to accessing the application.
 ASP.Net offers plenty of good stuff to bind to [OAuth](http://oauth.net/2/) or [OpenID](https://en.wikipedia.org/wiki/OpenID).
 On an enterprise level, one would bind the application to some active directory authentication or [single-sign on](https://msdn.microsoft.com/en-us/library/ms972971.aspx).

+<a name="References"></a>

 ## References